How to Sell Audiobooks on Amazon & Beyond

 Selling audiobooks on Audible and beyond is super simple with PublishDrive.
 It takes only four steps to get your title distributed around the globe.

 Step 1.
-Sign up for a PublishDrive account and select the distribution plan (free for 14 days).
+Sign up for a PublishDrive account and select the distribution plan.

 Step 2.
 Upload your cover design and audio files.
 Then fill out your metadata details.